-The coverage of insecticide treated bed nets has considerably increased in Africa.
-We are investigating whether local residents properly use and maintain bed nets, and how long bed nets last.
-We are also investigating the effects of bed nets on the species composition of vectors and their behavior, and monitoring their insecticide resistance in Kenya and Malawi.
-For control tools, we are testing two new types of mosquito nets (ceiling net and eave net).
+The coverage of insecticide treated bed nets (ITNs) has considerably increased in Africa.
+We are investigating whether local residents properly use and maintain ITNs, and how long ITNs last.
+We are also investigating the effects of bed nets on the species composition of vectors and their behavior, and monitoring their insecticide resistance in East Africa.